QuickBooks is discontinuing their Desktop service

 Why is this happening?

 The rationale behind Intuit’s decision is that with all the “recent changes to accounting and tax regulations, and with more on the horizon” (alluding to MTD presumably), they are eager to ensure that their UK customers are able to remain compliant.
 This will be a good deal easier to do if they can support one cloud platform rather than having to regularly update multiple versions of what can be fairly old versions of the desktop software in circulation.
-QuickBooks Desktop will obviously be around for a couple of years still, but there is limited time in which to make alternative plans, as support from Intuit will no longer be available from the beginning of 2023.
+QuickBooks Desktop will obviously be around for a couple of years still, but there is limited time in which to make alternative plans, as support from Intuit will no longer be available from the middle of 2023.

 You may already have been affected